Convince-Persuade | Commonly Confused Words

 /pəˈsweɪd/

-To cause someone to do something through reasoning or argument
+To convince someone to do or believe something through reasoning or argument

 Examples: